NEStock/math499_fem/k_0/README.md

 `err` - array of L2 errors for mesh levels corresponding to indices
 `grad_err` - array of L2 gradient errors for mesh levels corresponding to indices
 `max_err` - array of max errors for mesh levels corresponding to indicies
+`basis` - a matrix representing piece-wise basis functions for each node in each triangle. basis(i,:,k) represents the pieceiwise basis function for the ith node in triangle k.
+`u_h` - approximated solution vector for u

 ## Example
 ```